AdejokeAdeoye/Image-Restoration-Model/README.md

 The tasks included;
 1. Corrupted the CIFAR-10 dataset with a function that adds blocks to the images.
-2. Implement a suitable model that restored the corrupted images.
+2. Implemented a suitable model that restored the corrupted images.
 3. Visualized some of the reconstructions of my model applied to the test dataset.

 ## About the data